nphotchkin/TypeLang.app/README.md

 <br/>

 # Note Well
-The purpose of this project is primarily to develop a POC so I can earn Spanish the lazy mans way, i'd like to use this project to improve my frontend development skills (Clean Code / Design Patterns) but may abandon this idea to just `Make it work`.
+The purpose of this project is primarily to develop a POC so I can learn Spanish the lazy mans way, i'd like to use this project to improve my frontend development skills (Clean Code / Design Patterns) but may abandon this idea to just `Make it work`.

 - [Notes](./RAMBLINGS.md)